michalkotlinski/www/md/faq.md

 What parameters are available depend on the service provider's smart contract and can range from a 'hands off' approach to having the DAO hold complete operational control.

-### In practice, what will happen after the crowdsale?
+### In practice, what will happen after the DAO token sale?

-The default service provider Slock.it GmbH will submit an offer to develop products and services (including of course the Ethereum Computer) in the form of a smart contract.
-The DAO can then vote on this offer and, if accepted, interact with the smart contract using Mist, the Ethereum browser.
+The default service provider Slock.it GmbH will submit a proposal to develop products and services (including of course the Ethereum Computer) in the form of a smart contract.
+The DAO can then vote on this proposal and, if accepted, interact with the smart contract using Mist, the Ethereum browser.

-### I'm not a programmer - what will the first offer to the DAO include?
+### I'm not a programmer - what will the first proposal to the DAO include?

-Ahead of the presale, we'll make public on our blog the terms of the smart contract or smart contracts we could sign off with the DAO.
-This offer will include tutorials, a whitepaper, a FAQ, and 'how to' videos.
+Ahead of the token sale, we'll make public on our blog the terms of the smart contract or smart contracts we could sign off with the DAO.
+This proposal will include tutorials, a whitepaper, a FAQ, and 'how to' videos.

-### Will there be further offers?
+### Will there be further proposals?

 Of course.
 No business can predict the future, not even the DAO - so it's expected for the DAO to review its engagement with the service provider at regular intervals.
-New offers can be submitted by the service provider at anytime - each of these can be as simple or as complex as needed as the terms are written in a turing complete smart contract language.
+New proposals can be submitted by the service provider at anytime - each of these can be as simple or as complex as needed as the terms are written in a turing complete smart contract language.

-### Will the terms of the offer be explained in plain English?
+### Will the terms of the proposal be explained in plain English?

-Not only they will be explained in plain English, the smart contract itself can store plain English - holding the Service provider responsible for its offer.
+Not only they will be explained in plain English, the smart contract itself can store plain English - holding the service provider responsible for its proposal.

 ### Can the DAO fire the service provider?

 Of course.
-Offers will usually include a total amount (say, USD 1m to complete project A), an initial deposit (USD 300k to bootstrap project A) and a monthly payment (for example, USD 50K / month for 24 months).
+Proposals will usually include a total amount (say, USD 1m to complete project A), an initial deposit (USD 300k to bootstrap project A) and a monthly payment (for example, USD 50K / month for 24 months).
 At anytime, the DAO can stop the regular payments if it is dissatisfied by the service provider, effectively firing it.

 ### Does this mean you created a model where you can be fired yourself?

 Yes, absolutely.
-We believe a relationship whereby the DAO stays in control of its fund is actually more beneficial to both parties than a traditional token sale where the service provider retains 100% of the presale funds.
+We believe a relationship whereby the DAO stays in control of its funds is actually more beneficial to both parties than a traditional token sale where the service provider retains 100% of the funds.

 ### How will voting take place?

-Version 1 of the DAO will be activated at the end of the presale to hold the funds and allow basic voting.
+Version 1 of the DAO will be activated at the end of the token sale to hold the funds and allow basic voting.
 The voting will take place via the [official Ethereum GUI wallet](https://github.com/ethereum/mist/releases), through an automatically generated HTML interface.
 Version 2 of the DAO (to be released at the launch of the project) will make use of a completely customized Dapp accessible via [Mist](https://www.youtube.com/watch?v=IgNjs_WaFSc), the official Ethereum Dapp browser.

 ### How can the DAO protect its funds from ether's volatility?

 The DAO could enter into a hedging contract to protect its funds from ether's volatility.
-This contract would be provided by the service provider as part of a new offer.
+This contract would be provided by the service provider as part of a new proposal.

 ### Why doesn't Slock.it GmbH raise money through a direct crowdsale instead?

 Because we believe DAOs are the future of how businesses will be structured.
-A DAO will provide much greater security and transparency than a traditional presale as investors will stay in control of the funds even after the presale has ended.
+A DAO will provide much greater security and transparency than a traditional token sale as investors will stay in control of the funds even after the token sale has ended.
 DAOs also bring about open governance by allowing any DAO token holder to vote on all major business decisions.

 ### How often can the DAO change service provider?